Pangaulin/ADSoftbricker/README.md

 If you have not paired your device before, press "n", select "Pair device with pairing code" on your phone.
 Then write the new IP adress on the software, the new port, then the six digit code.
 After it's successfully paired, leave the "Pair device" menu on your phone, write the new IP adress, in this case "192.168.1.242", then the port, in this case "38157", then enjoy !

+**⚠️ WARNING : YOUR DEVICE NEED TO BE ON THE SAME NETWORK AS THE COMPUTER ⚠️**

 ## License

 See the license [here](https://github.com/Pangaulin/ADSoftbricker/blob/main/LICENSE.txt)